 Current income tax assets and liabilities are measured at the amounts expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amounts are those that are enacted or substantively enacted, at the reporting date in the countries where the Group operates and generates taxable income.
-Current income tax relating to items recognised in other comprehensive income is also recognised.
+Current income tax relating to items recognised in other comprehensive income is also recognised in other comprehensive income and not in profit or loss.